bbusemeyer/research_tools/pages/bash.md

    User your_username
    ForwardX11 yes
    ForwardX11Trusted yes
+   DynamicForward 127.0.0.1:61080   # This enables port forwarding through the SSL tunnel ControlPath ~/.ssh/.%r@%h:%p     # (with 'ControlMaster auto' set) specifies the localation of the control socket for ssh multiplexing (See below)
-   DynamicForward 127.0.0.1:61080   # (I think) this allows other SSH sessions to use this one, so you don't have to log in again.
+   ControlMaster auto               # This allows other SSH sessions to use same SSL tunnel so that you don't have to log in again (called ssh multiplexing)
-   ControlPath ~/.ssh/.%r@%h:%p
-   ControlMaster auto
    ServerAliveInterval 100          # stop the connection from closing automatically.
 ```